D3r3k23/plex-guide/docs/index.md

 I recommend switching to a web browser to make the changes.
 All settings in this guide will sync across your devices and only need to be configured once, with one important exception: Plex streaming quality must be set separately the first time you log into each new Plex application.

-If you're new to the server, read the pages in the [Setup](setup/what-is-plex.md) section to learn how to use the server.
+If you're new to the server, please read through the [Setup](setup/what-is-plex.md) section to learn how to use the server.